rbraeunlich/SUG_Dus_Akka_Presentation/slides/how.md

   }
 }
 ```
-<li class="fragment">Wait...
-What?!
-That buffer is mutable state.</li>
-<li class="fragment">THE ROOT OF ALL CONCURRENCY EVIL!!111</li>

-Don't worry, let Akka handle this for you!
+<li class="fragment">Don't fear no mutable state, let Akka handle this for you!</li>

 * The base of everything is the `ActorSystem`.